CodeYourFuture/mentors-pack-contents/src/code-of-conduct.md

 - Unwelcome sexual attention
 - Advocating for, or encouraging, any of the above behaviour

-We also do not discriminate by "legal" status.
+We also do not discriminate by legal status.
 At the heart of our beliefs is that _everyone_ is welcome.
 We do not prope the legal status of students or mentors, and everyone - Asylum Seekers, Refugees or whatever their legal classification is - are welcome to join the course and take part without fear of discrimination or harrassment.

 House Rules